OscarNewall/IDP-L102/software/documentation/code_structure.md

 - Had hard-coded arrays of states to move the robot between set parts of the course (e.g. start to first residential block)
 - Switched array when a block was identified depending on whether it needed to be dropped off in the red or green zone
 - Had Boolean variables which tracked which blocks had been picked up
-- Also, had the option to follow a custom array of states which could be defined in a separate file for specific test cases
+- Also had the option to follow a custom array of states which could be defined in a separate file for specific test cases

 ## State Machine
 - All contained in **`state_machine.cpp`**